So I've been working on this post for a couple of days, here and there, so forgive me if it's a bit disjointed ....

-Either his assistant or his mother chooses people from his 300,000-person waiting list to do a reading on, and they fly or drive to the person's chosen location, Tyler having no idea where he's going or who he's doing a reading on, while Tyler tries to tune in first and starts stating little clues he tries to interpret.
+Either his assistant or his mother chooses people from his 300,000-person waiting list to do a reading on, and they fly or drive to the person's chosen location, Tyler having no idea of where he's going or who he's doing a reading on, while Tyler tries to tune in first and starts stating little clues he tries to interpret.

 When he arrives, he doesn't chat much or ask questions, gets right down to business, because he doesn't want his knowledge or own intuition or intellect to influence his impressions about the person to affect the reading.

-The people being read are told in advance to not give any information, and if he does ever ask a question, to simply answer 'yes' or 'no" for confirmation but no more information, until he asks them directly to now tell their story, after the beginning read.
+The people being read are told in advance to not give any information, and if he does ever ask a question, to simply answer 'yes' or 'no" for confirmation, but no more information until he asks them directly to now tell their story, after the beginning read.

 He also doesn't reassure them that everyone is at peace now, like other psychics do.
 He focuses on the positive, but if they died in pain, he tells them.
 Of course they feel no pain now, but they definitely remember it, if they did.

 If they feel something is unresolved with that person, he tells them.
 In the most delicate of ways, but he tells them.
 If they're still sad or pissed that they died and feel robbed of life, he tells them - again, in the most delicate of ways.